Circling

 “Circling is absolutely getting in touch with instinctive human traits, we otherwise might lose, by calling out everything and anything natural inside of us.
 Being circled has made me see individuals as individuals with varied perspectives and perceptions.
 Circling has definitely kept me in check to respect each person’s authentic experience outside of my own ego.
 Experiencing, without judgment, and loving people for our strengths and vulnerabilities.
 I would describe circling as a group activity of getting to know another person, and many people, in a free and open way; free of judgement and bias.
 Jeffrey is such a neutral, yet passionate and dedicated facilitator.
 I have experienced facilitators who have strong, almost overbearing energy (albeit in their own judgement-free way) but Jeffrey always provokes inspiring thoughts with the most trusting finesse, it’s a skill I admire and respect to no end.”

-— Lori Zelman, Alexandria, VA
+— Lori Zelman, Arlington, VA